 Medical treatments for stretch marks

 A study affirms that some medical treatments can improve the appearance of stretch marks on the thighs, stomachs, and bums.
-These treatments are usually carried out by a certified health professional like Dr Nina Bal who, after you make an appointment, will discuss the cost implication, risks and expectations of any treatment method chosen.
+These treatments are usually carried out by a certified health professional like Dr Nina Bal (Dental Surgeon) who, after you make an appointment, will discuss the cost implication, risks and expectations of any treatment method chosen.

 Parts of these treatments are;